guardian/prosemirror-elements/README.md

 - are first class citizens of the Prosemirror schema (for example, nested rich text fields play nicely with collaborative editing)
 - are renderer-agnostic (we use React as a default)

+## Working on composer prosemirror-elements
+A note for guardian developers - in https://github.com/guardian/flexible-content/pull/4410 a number of elements were moved from this repo into the flexible-content repo to improve the developer feedback loop when working on the elements.
+If you are making a change intended for composer then you should make the changes within the flexible-content repo.

 ## Setup

 1. Ensure you have `dev-nginx` and `yarn` installed on your local machine.